top of page

 2. Download the Windows Installer MSI and run it.

-3. Same deal, that Next, Next, Finish is what I did.
-There are a lot of questions and some optional stuff but, I didn't need it for this to work so I didn't install them.
+3. Again, use the Next, Next, Finish method.
+There are many questions and optional components, but I didn’t need them for this to work.

 Install Git for Windows

-2. Click the big Download button and then run it.
+2. Click the big Download button and run it.

-3. Once again use Next, Next, Finish.
-And honestly?
-I have no clue what most of those settings are, but the defaults worked so I stuck with them. 😊 Feel free to adjust anything, it is your computer after all.
+3. Use the Next, Next, Finish method.
+Honestly, I have no clue what most of those settings are, but the defaults worked, so I went with them. 😊 Feel free to adjust anything; it’s your computer after all.

 2. Download the Windows SDK and run it.

 3. Click Install.
-There is nothing to choose but it is a slow install.
+There’s nothing to choose, but it can be a slow install.

 Install PowerShell 7